 The ‘HoloLens’ workstation represents data using 3D spheres, grouped into color-coded assets.
 The size of each sphere corresponds to market volume, and ‘particle clouds’ represent trader activity.
 The user can zoom in and out to inspect each element more closely in turn.
 It may sound complex, but it draws upon human behaviour to make data processing much easier.

-Absorb Reality provides VR training throughout the UK.
+Absorb Reality provides VR training.
 We work with the private and public sectors, using the latest Virtual Reality technology that is lightweight, portable and supported by a team of training experts.
 Whether you want to supplement your traditional learning and development programme with VR elements, or create a whole new Virtual Reality corporate training strategy, get in touch to find out how we can help.